sanderdekroon/parlant/README_DOCS.md

 $articles = Post::type('article')->get();
 ```
 The variable `$articles` will now contain an array of WP_Post instances.
-Alternatively, it's possible to configure Parlant to return a WP_Query instance, an array of query arguments or inject your own output formatter. **(@todo ADD LINK)**
+Alternatively Parlant can be configured to return a WP_Query instance or an array of query arguments.
+It is also possible to inject your own output formatter.

 ### Limiting results
 Besides changing Parlant's configuration, it's also possible to pass any limiting methods to the Query Builder.
 Instead of calling `get()` to return results, you can call `first()` to return the first result: